Catapush/catapush-ios-sdk-pod/CREATING_APN_CERTIFICATE.md

 # Creating VoIP Push notifications certificate

-Catapush use VoIP Push Notifications (PushKit) as a component of its reliable and secure push message delivery system, to setup the system correctly you have to create a certificate on [iOS Dev Center](https://developer.apple.com/membercenter/index.action), export it and upload on Catapush control panel.
+Catapush use Voip Push Notifications (PushKit) as a component of its reliable and secure push message delivery system.

+Here are the instructions on how to set up the Apple APN Push Notifications Services, to setup the system correctly you have to create a certificate on [iOS Dev Center](https://developer.apple.com/membercenter/index.action), export it and upload on [Catapush Dashboard](http://www.catapush.com/panel/dashboard).

 Log in to the [iOS Dev Center](https://developer.apple.com/membercenter/index.action) and click on the **"Certificates, Identifiers & Profiles"**.